KQM-git/TCL/fluff/overworld.md

 - The 1.6 EM buffs didn't increase the reaction damage caused by environmental sources, such as electro crystals.
 - Overworld entities like grass, water, flowers, and crystals have levels, and do damage depending on those levels.
+  - Flower stamens deal damage based on a static, pre-determined level assigned to them.
+  - Grass levels are dynamic and change under currently unknown circumstances.

 ### Electro Crystals